pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 - Provides the standard config schema.
 - Provides a factory method for creating log handlers.
-- Hard code the log format according to [unified-log-format RFC standard](https://github.com/tikv/rfcs/blob/master/text/2018-12-19-unified-log-format.md).
+- Hard code the log format according to [unified-log-format RFC standard](https://github.com/tikv/rfcs/blob/23d4f9aed68a295b678e8bd909ee8479e3ba0bd1/text/2018-12-19-unified-log-format.md).
 - Encapsulates the logic of the rolling file.
 - Provides global log handler and related methods for package dimension.

 `pingcap/log` once had a strong limitation, that it couldn't customize the encoder for the text format.
 This problem had been [fixed by @9547](https://github.com/pingcap/log/pull/14).

-When PD and TiDB-operator were using `pingcap/log`, there was no custom encoder function yet, so they implemented one by themselves respectively, but accidentally wrote out a circular dependency.
-Currently, customize encoder [implemented by @9547](https://github.com/tikv/pd/pull/3480) and thus we can clear this tech debt.
+When PD and TiDB-operator were using `pingcap/log`, there was no custom encoder function yet, so they implemented one by themselves respectively.
+But they accidentally wrote out a circular dependency.
+Currently, customize encoder is implemented by [@9547](http://github.com/9547) in [pd/pull/3480](https://github.com/tikv/pd/pull/3480), thus we can clear this tech debt.

 ### TiDB